janeczku/calibre-web/readme.md

 Currently supported are 2 options, which are both useful for running multiple instances of Calibre-Web

-`"-p path"` allows to specify the location of the settings database `"-p path"` allows to specify the location of the google-drive database
+`"-p path"` allows to specify the location of the settings database `"-g path"` allows to specify the location of the google-drive database `"-c path"` allows to specify the location of SSL certfile, works only in combination with keyfile `"-k path"` allows to specify the location of SSL keyfile, works only in combination with certfile